legendum/rediservice/README.md

 If your Redis installation uses a password, then set `REDIS_PASSWORD=mysecret`.

-If your Redis installation is running on a different machine or port, set `REDIS_URL=redis://myserver:1234` (replacing "myserver" with your server host or IP, and "1234" with whatever port you're using).
+If your Redis installation is running on a remote machine or non-standard port, set `REDIS_URL=redis://myserver:1234` (replacing "myserver" with your server host or IP, and "1234" with whatever port you're using).
+By default, Rediservice will run using Redis URL "redis://localhost:6379".

 ```javascript
 'use strict';